gwenshap/DBD-Oracle/README.win32.txt

 In general, on Windows, it's best to just use ActiveState Perl and the PPM package manager to install a pre-built version of DBD::Oracle.

-If you built Perl with gcc, read README.wingcc as well as this file.
+If you built Perl with gcc, read README.wingcc.txt as well as this file.

 --- other information, some of which is out of date ---